-SIGN REGULATIONS.
+(3) SIGN REGULATIONS.
 As set forth in §9.2.22 Signs.

-(M) APPLICATION AND APPROVAL PROCESS.
-Applicants meeting all requirements listed in this Section may apply for a conservation development standards permit.
-All applications for this permit must also apply for and follow the approval process of major subdivisions and site development plans, regardless of number of lots created or acreage involved, as set forth in §9.1 and §9.2.25(E)(4).
+(N) APPLICATION AND APPROVAL PROCESS.
+All applications for Conservation Developments must apply for and follow the approval process of major subdivisions and site development plans, as set forth in §9.1 and §9.2.25(E)(4) regardless of number of lots created or acreage involved.

 (1) In addition to the requirements of §9.1, the following are required:

-(a) A permanent land-use or conservation easement identifying ownership of the easement, and detailing responsibilities for maintenance of the dedicated land, or a document evidencing a permanent restrictive covenant for purposes of preserving dedicated land for agricultural, recreational, or conservation open space filed in the Bernalillo County Clerk’s Office.
+(a) The Conservation Area Management Plan shall be reviewed by the Planning Director, reviewed by the Planning and Zoning Commission, and approved by the Board of Trustees as part of the Site Development Plan.

+(b) Perpetual covenants (i) for purposes of preserving the Conservation Area for agricultural, recreational, or conservation open space; (ii) requiring future use and development of the Conservation Development to comply with the Site Plan as approved by the Village; (iii) stating that the covenants were required as a condition of approval of the Conservation Development; and (iv) giving the Village the right (but not the obligation) to enforce the covenants must be recorded in the Bernalillo County Clerk’s Office.

-(b) In addition to §9.1.8(B)(3) Contents of the Final Plat, the following are required on the final plat:
+(c) In addition to §9.1.8(B)(3) Contents of the Final Plat, the following are required on the final plat:

-(1) Note that vacation or alteration of the easement or restrictive covenant as identified in §9.2.27(J) is prohibited unless through approval by the Board of Trustees.
+1. Note that vacation or alteration of the easement or restrictive covenant as identified in §9.2.27(J) is prohibited unless through approval by the Board of Trustees.

-(2) Note that further subdivision of lots which create additional lots, not to include lot line adjustments, shall require approval by the Board of Trustees.
+2. Note that further subdivision of lots which create additional lots, not to include lot line adjustments, shall require approval by the Board of Trustees.

+3. Note indicating the location of the Conservation Area(s) shall be required on the final plat.

+4. Conservation Area must be identified on a plat as a separate lot(s) or easement(s).

 (2) The requirements of §9.2.25(E)(4) shall be met except as otherwise specified in this section:

-§9.2.25(E)(4)(n)(1): Compliance with Section 19 Landscaping shall be voluntary.
+(a) §9.2.25(E)(4)(n)(1): Compliance with Section 19 Landscaping shall be voluntary.

-(3) Fees.
-The application fee for conservation development permits is two-hundred-fifty dollars ($250.00).
+(3) Requests for deviations from area regulations, FAR, Conservation Area, or other requested authorization or approval, shall obtain approval from the Board of Trustees, prior to site development plan and subdivision review.
+The applicant shall submit a preliminary site plan and identify each deviation with written justification for each requested deviation.
+The Variance fee shall apply.

+(4) Approval by the Board of Trustees shall be required for any significant change to the Conservation Area.

-(N) IMPLEMENTATION, ENFORCEMENT AND PENALTIES.
+(O) IMPLEMENTATION, ENFORCEMENT AND PENALTIES.
 This Section may be enforced in accordance with §9.2.24.
 In addition, if any building or structure is erected, constructed, reconstructed, altered, repaired, converted, or maintained, or any building, structure or land is used in violation of this Section, the Village may institute any appropriate action or proceedings to:

-(1) prevent such unlawful erection, construction, reconstruction, alteration, repair, conversion, maintenance, or use;
+(1) Prevent such unlawful erection, construction, reconstruction, alteration, repair, conversion, maintenance, or use;

-(2) restrain, correct, or abate the violation;
+(2) Restrain, correct, or abate the violation;

-(3) prevent the occupancy of such building, structure, or land; or
+(3) Prevent the occupancy of such building, structure, or land; or

-(4) prevent any illegal act, conduct, business or use in or about such premises.
+(4) Prevent any illegal act, conduct, business or use in or about such premises.